 What if you don't want to ruin the facade of the brick by drilling holes?
 It's understandable that you want to keep the brick as pristine as possible, and you can easily find the fix at your local hardware store.
 Construction-grade adhesive is an epoxy that can bond to brick, concrete, marble and many other hard surfaces.
 You can place it on the back of the clips and stick it right on.
 Just double-check your measurements and make sure each component remains flush with the wall and ceiling.

 You will also need to check how the clips sit at the meeting point between the ceiling and brick.
 Drywall is often perfectly square, which makes installation easy, but brick is less than ideal and can create angles that sit slightly off.
-Check for this scenario carefully before moving forward, as it would require alterations to the mouldings.
+Check for this scenario carefully before moving forward, as it would require alterations to the moldings.

-When you measure the distance between clips and fasten them to the wall, you can place the polyurethane foam moulding pieces on and gently knock them into place.
-You'll then use the Moulding Mates™ to conceal the exposed gaps between the pieces.
+When you measure the distance between clips and fasten them to the wall, you can place the polyurethane foam molding pieces on and gently knock them into place.
+You'll then use the Molding Mates™ to conceal the exposed gaps between the pieces.
 The snaps cover a margin of up to 4 inches, meaning you won't have to worry about having pinpoint precision when making cuts.

 What Kits Do We Recommend?